Saturday, March 13, 2021

 Step 2: (right sweep): Here, the mini YO is mounted on the holding (left) needle with left arm forward.
 When it is "knit shut" (path of blue arrow) what was the left arm becomes the right arm, and this arm now will appear on top, sweeping upwards and to the right (per close-up).
 The needle passes over the running yarn, catches around the front arm of the stitch, and then catches around the standing yarn as for a knit stitch.
 If using this M1 designation for this increase, this sweep is called M1R (make-one-right).

 Although the yanked increase is created in a one-row operation, it actually spans two rows, with the beginning of the column "exported" down a row.
 See, even though you're doing the work in this row, you're operating on the tail of a stitch in the row below.
-Specifically, the stitch you knit into that twisted tail is in this row, but the twist you made in the tail is located below the new stitch, therefore, in the row below.
+Specifically, the stitch knit into that twisted tail is in this row, but the twist made in the tail is located below the new stitch, meaning, in the row below.

 Yanked increases and forgotten Yarn-Overs